List of Ocean's characters: Bruiser

 Next to Ocean's original eleven, Denny Shields and Terry Benedict, Bruiser is the only character to appear in all three films, each time as a small aide in the plan, presumably without knowing the magnitude of the overall scheme.
 In Eleven, he is paid $2 million by Danny to fake beating him up.
 In Twelve, he appears in Amsterdam as a lawyer getting Frank Catton out of jail.
 In Thirteen, he plays a high roller.

 Bruiser is played by Scott L. Schwartz.

 Roman Nagel

 Roman Nagel is a British master thief whom Rusty and Frank had worked with in the past.
-A technological genius, he makes the holographic Fabergé egg in Twelve, and comes back in Thirteen for advice on nearly all the cons planned for the reversed big store.
+A technological genius, he makes the holographic Fabergé egg in Twelve, and comes back in Thirteen for advice on nearly all the cons planned for the reversed big score.
 Nagel provides key information about the Greco security system that leads to the use of a magnetron to disable the system, and an earthquake to provide an exit plan.
 Further, after Livingston is "caught", he swaps out all of the shuffling machines, allowing them to run the blackjack cheat.

 Nagel is played by Eddie Izzard.